 Why do babies sneeze so often?
 It’s completely normal, and in fact, is due to a reflex as opposed to regular baby congestion!
 When moving from a darker to a brighter light environment, you can expect your baby to sneeze, often in twos or threes!
 This is the body’s self-cleaning function to keep a baby’s nose clear to eat.
 By the time a child is old enough to “blow” their nose if congested, the light reflex begins to go away.
 About 10% of adults never lose the light reflex – these are the people who sneeze repeatedly after leaving a dark movie theater into the bright lobby!

 What about humidifiers?
 When the weather gets cold and the heat goes on indoors, the air begins to dry out inside, which makes baby congestion worse.
-If you have a snuffly baby, try using a cool-mist humidifier in the room where your baby sleeps.
+If you have a snuffly baby suffering from baby congestion, try using a cool-mist humidifier in the room where your baby sleeps.
 This will help keep nasal secretions loose and also prevents other types of dry-air-related night waking.